 Saltwater Trout fishing improves in the fall for the same reasons.
 They are trying to put on a few pounds.
 The best times for fish Trout in the fall are at first light as they are warming up and starting to feed.

 Many types of saltwater fish get active in the fall in Florida – Spanish Mackerel, Jacks, Fluke, Ladyfish, Blues are all active getting ready for winter.
+So fly fishing for flounder would be ideal here.

 Saltwater fishing in the winter

 Winter can be a great time of the year for fishing if the water doesn’t get too cold.
 If the temperature stays right, Redfish and Trout remain active.
 If the water gets cold the fishing Reds and Trout slows down.
 When this happens the best time to get out after them is late afternoon.
 You will only catch them feeding as the water hits its warmest.

 The best fishing in winter is for Ladyfish and Jacks.
 These fish are a blast on light tackle with essential saltwater flies.
 They like to spend a lot of time in the air and you can one with almost every cast.
 I can be one of the best fishing times if you are starting out.

 It is also great if you want to hook into some non-stop fishing action.
 Winter fly fishing can be a lot of fun no matter your skill level.

 What is the best time of year to go saltwater fishing?

 Generally speaking, Trout are most active in spring and fall months.
 Saltwater fishing for Snook and Tarpon is in the summer and fall, and the best time.
 If its the biggest redfish you are after they are most plentiful in the spring months, but provide the most satisfying sight fishing in the summer when they have broken up into smaller groups.

 Do saltwater fish bite after rain?